The Right Way to Format Any Resume (Templates Included!)

 A good resume should look simple, organized, and precise.
 It should highlight your skills and qualifications in clear writing, appropriate formatting, clear headers, and the right colors.
 In addition, your sections should be organized according to your chosen format and easily readable.

-The best resume format for a college student is the functional resume format.
-This format highlights the skills the applicant has over work experience.
-Where you have no work experience, you do not need to include it in this format.
+The best resume format for a college student is the functional format.
+This format highlights the skills the applicant has gained through work experience.
+If you have no work experience, you do not need to include it in this format.

-The best resume format for a job seeker with experience is the chronological resume format.
+The best format for a job seeker with experience is the chronological format.
 This format emphasizes the job seeker’s work experience and highlights career advancement.
 It is best for experienced applicants.

-The best resume format for an applicant that has had the same job for 20 years is the combination resume.
-This resume format allows applicants to highlight their experience and skills to the recruiter.
+The best format for an applicant who has had the same job for 20 years is a combination resume.
+This format allows applicants to highlight their experience and skills to the recruiter.
 It balances the recruiter’s focus on both areas so that career progression does not overshadow the skills gained in employment.

 Hand-written resumes are considered outdated and are rarely used.
 They are seen as sloppy and unprofessional by most recruiters.